pkarsy/rfboot/help/Installation.md

 ***Update: The FTDI modules are very unreliable (at least the ebay ones).
 A lot of failed uploads, and mysterious CRC errors, dissapeared by using a CP2102 or Pl2303 USB-to-Serial module (again from ebay).
-The FTDI modules probably have non-genuine FTDI's but I dont know if this is the reason of the problems.
+The FTDI modules probably have non-genuine FTDI's but I dont know if this is the reason of the problems (seems likely).
 In the next few days I will update this tutorial with the new instructions***

 To build the usb2rf module you need :
 - FTDI module (Now CP2102)